barryw/CustomBasicCommands/README.md

 - `MEMFILL` - No more slow FOR/NEXT loops to POKE values into memory.
 Example: `MEMFILL $0400, 1000, 32` would clear the default screen.
 - `BANK` - Select the current VIC bank.
 Must be between 0-3 where 0 starts at $0000 and 3 starts at $c000.
 This affects all graphics on the machine including screen, chars and sprites
 - `SCREEN` - Select the 1k offset for the current video screen.
 The default is 1 ($0400) in bank 0.
 Each bank can hold 16 screens (not all can be used for screen RAM), so the value here has to be between 0 and 15.
+- `STASH` - Copy bytes from the C64 to an attached REU.
+Example `STASH $0400, $0, 1000, 0` would copy the default screen to REU address $0 in bank $0.
+- `FETCH` - Copy bytes from an attached REU to the C64.
+Example `FETCH $0400, $0, 1000, 0` would copy bytes from REU address $0, bank $0 to the C64's default screen $0400

 As well as a couple of functions:

 - `WEEK` - A version of the PEEK function which returns a 16-bit word instead of an 8-bit byte.
 Example: `PRINT WEEK($61)`
 - `SCRLOC` - Returns the absolute address for the start of screen RAM.
 At startup `PRINT SCRLOC(0)` would return `1024`.
 You can use the `BANK` and `SCREEN` commands to relocate the screen.
+- `REU` - Detect the type of attached REU, if any.
+Currently this is broken and needs some TLC.

 In addition to the commands and functions, BASIC will now accept integers as either HEX or binary.
 So for example: `POKE $0400, $0a` or `POKE $d020, %00001111`.
 You're not limited to 16-bit values, so `PRINT $d00000` is perfectly valid.